LiamDeSaldanha/NetSecChat/README.md

 This runs the terminal user interface (TUI), which is the point of interaction between the user and the server.
 In the TUI, use the /help command for a list of commands.
 Clicking on a user or channel on the sidebar will open that specific chat, and the sidebar refreshes automatically to show which users and channels are active.

+There is a file called main.py that is a CLI version of the application, but this version was mainly used for testing and debugging during encryption and extended encryption.
+Although included, it is not the most recent version of the application.
+TUI.py is the version that we recommend you run.

 Project completed by Liam De Saldanha, Joshua Diegaardt and Daniel Sardhina.